Astro Photography

 Orion molecular cloud complex

 The whole constellation Orion is an active starforming region and interspersed with various dark, reflection and emission nebulae.
-To capture the complete region a comparable low focal length is required.
-With a closer look you may discover the Orion Nebula M42 on the right.

-Im Orion
+In Orion

 The region in constellation Orion is filled with various interesting objects, like the Flame (NGC2024) or the Horsehead (IC434) Nebulae.
 The less typical yellow highlights in this composition are taken from the sulphur image.